gradle/gradle/design-docs/features/faster-builds/faster-build-configuration/README.md

-Changes to improve build configuration time.
+Changes to improve build configuration time, when build configuration inputs have not changed.

 Audience is developers that are using the Gradle daemon.

 - Review and update performance tests to measure this and lock in improvements.
 - Profile to validate the following plan: